kuninethan95/dsc-phase-1-project/README.md

 - **Summer films outperform any other season.** May through July produce the highest worldwide grossing films on average.
 - **Long term consideration: produce a franchise.** Franchises earn more revenue than non-franchises.
 This may be partially due to organic marketing and loyal fanbases.

-### Apendix A: Analyze how movies have performed the past 10 years through trends
+### Appendix A: Analyze how movies have performed the past 10 years through trends
 - Analyze how production costs have changed over the last 10 years.
 - Analyze if worldwide gross and domestic gross have similar trends.